Course - Sustainable Systems Engineering - TPK4185

-TPK4185 - Industrial Systems Engineering
+TPK4185 - Sustainable Systems Engineering

-By the end of this course, the student will be able to explain the connection between systems thinking and systems engineering; will be able to explain how the vee-model provides a roadmap for systems engineering practices; will be able to apply systems engineering practices to a project; and, evaluate a project for the quality of its processes.
+By the end of this course, the student will be able to explain the connections between sustainable development, systems thinking and systems engineering; will be able to recognize relevant system requirements; will be able to explain how systems development lifecycle models provide a roadmap for engineering practices; will be able to apply sustainable systems engineering practices to a project; and evaluate a project for the quality of its processes.